- Hakone’s Venetian Glass Museum – The Biggest Surprise in Town - 19 March 2026

 That can make it a bit dicey to get into town for a reasonable cost (check our guide to all the options for getting to Tokyo from Narita to see exact prices) if you have a flight that comes into Narita late or leaves early – and it makes a delay a bit stressful.

-If you’re choosing between flights that arrive later in the evening, Haneda is a safer bet.
+Haneda is a safer bet if you’re choosing between flights that arrive later in the evening.

 4. Would You Be Happy to Stay at Narita?

-When I arrive on a late flight, instead of trying to get to Tokyo right away, I book a night at a hotel in Narita.
+When I arrive on a late flight, I book a night at a hotel in Narita instead of trying to get to Tokyo immediately.

-If you book these early, they are normally about half the price of a hotel in Tokyo and so it helps reduce the ‘average cost per night’ for my trip.
+If you book these early, they are normally about half the price of a hotel in Tokyo, so it helps reduce the ‘average cost per night’ for my trip.

 If you haven’t booked your hotel in Tokyo yet, have a look at our guide to the different types of hotel in Japan that you can pick from to get a feel for the type of accommodation on offer.